plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 C# 6 includes a feature in which the static methods of a class can be imported to a code file.
 A using directive can now take on the form _using static Some.Static.Class.Name;_

 When you use such a using directive, your code file gets to call the static members of that class without having to prefix them with the class name.
-For our tests, we&#8217;ll take advantage of this new syntax to define a little [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language).
-In our test project, near the TestingConvention, we&#8217;ll add a static class of helper methods.
-Note how these greatly leverage the infrastructure we&#8217;ve already set up:
+For our tests, we'll take advantage of this new syntax to define a little [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language).
+In our test project, near the TestingConvention, we'll add a static class of helper methods.
+Note how these greatly leverage the infrastructure we've already set up:

 ```cs
 public static class Testing